inertiacreeping/Unifi-Timelapse/README.md

 ## Prerequisites:

-### Things to do first:
+> [!IMPORTANT]

-- Before using the script, ensure that you've previously logged into each UniFi camera and enabled the **Anonymous Snapshots** feature.
+> Before using the script, ensure that you've previously logged into each UniFi camera and enabled the **Anonymous Snapshots** feature.
-- This is crucial for the script to be able to capture snapshots, as this script relies on scraping a snapshot from each Camera from **IP ADDRESS**/snap.jpeg
+> This is crucial for the script to be able to capture snapshots, as this script relies on scraping a snapshot from each Camera from **IP ADDRESS**/snap.jpeg

 1. Log into **Unifi Protect**, click on the **Settings Cog** in the left-hand menu, click on **System** then reveal your **Recovery Code**.
 Copy this code.